OpenPathfinder/fortSphere/README.md

 #### Injecting the Token

 - Use an environment variable named `GITHUB_TOKEN` to supply the token.
-- Alternatively, you can use a `.env` file and load it with the command `node --env-file=.env fortsphere.js policy --apply <policy> --github-org <githubOrg>`
+- Alternatively, you can use a `.env` file and load it with the command `node --env-file=.env fortsphere.js policy --apply <policy> --github-org <githubOrg>` when doing local development
+- While using docker images you can use `docker run --rm -e GITHUB_TOKEN=mytoken ghcr.io/openpathfinder/fortsphere:latest policy --apply <policy> --github-org <githubOrg>`

 ## Policies